ptsefton/chordprobook/README.md

 * Look for one-directive per line.
 * Accept leading and trailing space before and after directives.
-* Automatically close tab-blocks when it encounters valid directives (the alternative is to render directives inside tab-blocks as plain-text, but this is almost certainly not what a user would want)

 I am still undecided about:
 * How to handle extra text before or after a declaration